 - Difficulty or inability to get a California conviction expunged

 Legal defense strategies to California sex crime allegations often include (but are not limited to):

 - You were the victim of a false accusation;

 - You had an honest and reasonable belief that the accuser consented;

 Note that being too intoxicated to know what you were doing is NOT a defense to a California sex crime if your intoxication was voluntary.

 Our lawyers offer free consultations so that you can discuss possible defenses with an experienced California sex crimes lawyer.

-Some criminal defense lawyers wait until formal charges have been filed in sex crimes cases.
+Some sex offender lawyers wait until formal charges have been filed in sex crimes cases.
 Not us.

 We believe sexual misconduct allegations demand early intervention and independent investigation.
 This aggressive, proactive approach has given us a proven track record in defending our clients.

 Strategies we use to defend against sex crime charges include (but are not limited to):